splunk/observability-workshop/docs/victorops/getting_started/routing.md

 ## 1. Instance ID

+Each participant requires a unique Routing Key so we use the Hostname of the EC2 Intance you were allocated, or the Hostname of the VM you created using Multipass.
+We are only doing this to ensure your Routing Key is unique and we know all Hostnames are unique.
+In a production deployment the Routing Key would typically reflect the name of a System or Service being monitored.

 When you created your VM you generated a random Instance ID, and we will use this same ID when creating your Routing Key.

-To get your Instance ID, return to the command shell where you created your VM, or from within the shell session connected to your VM, and run the following command:
+To get your Hostname from within the shell session connected to your VM run the following command:

 === "Shell Command"

     ```bash
-    echo ${INSTANCE}
+    echo ${HOSTNAME}
     ```

 === "Example Output"